Consumers are drinking more beverages with health benefits. Why?

-1. PROBIOTICS Probiotics are present in raw, live, unpasteurized, fermented foods including kombucha and water kefir.
-Probiotics are consumed to help increase the amount of good bacteria in your gut.
+1. FERMENTATION Fermented foods including kombucha and water kefir are consumed to help increase the amount of beneficial organic acids, vitamins and minerals in your gut to support proper digestion.
 An abundance of new research links consumption of fermented foods with overall body and brain health.
-There are also many books available discussing this research, including "Brain Maker: The Power of Gut Microbes".
+There are also many books available discussing this research.

 2. DIGESTIVE HEALTH Probably the #1 reason most people drink kombucha is because the organic acids and other components may help your digestive system.

-3. MAY BE LOW IN SUGAR AND CALORIES Kombucha can be low in calories, but it all depends on how it is fermented, and what's been added to the bottle after fermentation.
-Seattle Kombucha™ is made to be low in sugar and calories to support a healthier, low sugar diet.
+3. MAY BE LOW IN SUGAR AND CALORIES Kombucha can be low in sugar and calories, but it all depends on how it is fermented, and what's been added before and after fermentation.
+Seattle Kombucha™ is designed to be low in sugar and low in calories to support a healthier, low sugar diet.
 We also DO NOT use ANY artificial sweeteners.

 4. ANTIOXIDANTS Most kombucha is made from fermented green and/or black tea which is rich in polyphenols, which are a type of antioxidant.
 Antioxidants help prevent or stop cell damage caused by oxidants.
 “Oxidants are free radicals that you find in the environment, but they're also produced naturally in your body,” says Diane McKay, Ph.D., an assistant professor and researcher at Tufts University'sAntioxidants Research Laboratory.

 6. GLUTEN FREE Seattle Kombucha is gluten free.
-Most other kombucha tends to be gluten free - But check the label to be sure.
+Most other kombucha tends to be gluten free, but you should always check the label to be sure.
 There are some new kombucha beers available that may contain gluten.
-Check the label.